 Xanax is a medication commonly prescribed for those who experience anxiety and panic disorders.
-As a fact-acting anti-anxiety medication, people may seek Xanax as a quick fix for their symptoms.
+As a fast-acting anti-anxiety medication, people may seek Xanax as a quick fix for their symptoms.
 However, antidepressants and therapy can be a safe alternative to Xanax and a more effective treatment.

 What is Xanax?

 Xanax, or alprazolam, is a prescription medication that is part of a class of medications called benzodiazepines.
-Benzodiazepines all have a basic chemical structure that increases the activity for the neurotransmitter gamma-aminobutyric acid (GABA).
+Benzodiazepines all have a basic chemical structure that increases the activity of the neurotransmitter gamma-aminobutyric acid (GABA).
 This transmitter inhibits the activity of neurons, essentially slowing down the brain and the nervous system.

-While Xanax is known to offer fast relief to many people who struggle with conditions like panic disorder or generalized anxiety disorder, it is known for being highly habit-forming and for causing an unfavorable amount of negative side effects.
+While Xanax is known to offer fast relief to many people who struggle with conditions like panic disorder or generalized anxiety disorder, it is known for being highly habit-forming and for causing an unfavorable amount of negative side effects for many people.

 Side effects of Xanax

-The FDA now requires a boxed warning on all benzodiazepine drugs to improve safety outcomes.
+The FDA now requires a boxed warning on all benzodiazepines to improve safety outcomes.
 The most common side effect that comes with Xanax is daytime grogginess and fatigue because of the ways in which it slows your central nervous system.

 There is a long list of additional side effects associated with Xanax, some of which include:

 - Trouble concentrating

 - Clumsiness or unsteadiness

 Alcohol can also intensify the side effects of benzodiazepines, so it’s important to avoid drinking while using them.
-On top of that, Xanax (alprazolam) can increase the risk of life-threatening problems when used in conjunction with certain other medications.
+On top of that, Xanax can increase the risk of life-threatening problems when used in conjunction with certain other medications.

 Additionally, because Xanax increases the activity of GABA, neurons adapt to the presence of the drug and become underactive when withdrawn.
-As a result, it is common for people to develop a physical dependence to Xanax and other similar medications over time.
+As a result, it is common for people to develop a physical dependence on Xanax and other similar medications over time.

 Alternatives to Xanax

-While Xanax can be an effective route for treating immediate symptoms of anxiety, there are safer alternatives to benzodiazepines that can be used to help with conditions like anxiety or panic disorder.
+While Xanax can be an effective route for treating the immediate symptoms of anxiety, there are safer alternatives to benzodiazepines that can be used to help with conditions like anxiety or panic disorder.